pardeshiaryan/pardeshiaryan/README.md

 - 🌱 I’m currently learning **NEXTJS DJANGO**

 - 👨‍💻 All of my projects are available on [GitHub](https://github.com/Aryan-AAP).
-You can also find my portfolio website at [www.yourportfoliowebsite.com](https://aryan-aap.github.io/).
+You can also cheak my portfolio website [Click here](https://aryan-aap.github.io/).

-- 📝 I regularly write articles on [Notebook]
+- 📝 I regularly write articles on [Notebook] i wll start writhing professionally but for now you can get my resent updates from [Twitter](https://twitter.com/aryan83202)

 - 💬 Ask me about **React Nextjs Gsap Typescript MongoDb Mysql ,list goes on**

 - 📫 How to reach me **pardeshiaryanon@gmail.com**

-- 📄 Know about my experiences [currently working will be live in no time](currently working will be live in no time)
+- 📄 Know about my experiences [Resume is work in progess]

 - ⚡ Fun fact **Currently Studying in Mumbai University**